Skip to content

 StatusDeployment status: Running or Stopped

-RegionThe region where the deployment is running
+RegionThe region and cloud provider where the deployment is running

 Created AtDeployment creation timestamp